marijnh/Eloquent-JavaScript/11_async.md

 main advantage of promises—they simplify the use of asynchronous functions.
 Instead of having to pass around callbacks, promise-based functions look similar to regular ones: they take input as arguments, and return their output.
-The only difference is that the output may not have resolved yet.
+The only difference is that the output may not be available yet.

 ## Failure